temporalio/documentation/README.md

 #### Assembly Workflow merge conflicts

-Running Assembly again will fix any merge conflict to ASSEMBLY_REPORT.md and generated guides in the docs directory.
+Run the Assembly Workflow to fix any merge conflict in ASSEMBLY_REPORT.md and any generated guides in the `/docs` directory.

 Restart your Worker after merging main and before running Assembly again.